-Since the film layer obtained by anodizing has sufficient stability in the atmosphere, the oxide film on the aluminum surface can be used as a protective layer.
+Because the anodized coating is stable in the atmosphere, the oxide layer on the aluminum surface can be a protective layer.

-• The oxide film obtained by anodizing aluminum in a chromic acid solution is dense and has good corrosion resistance;
+- The oxide layer formed by anodizing aluminum in a chromic acid solution is dense and corrosion-resistant;

-• The oxide film obtained from the sulfuric acid solution has larger pores than the former, but its film layer is thicker and its adsorption capacity is strong.
-If it is properly filled and sealed, its corrosion resistance is also very good.
+- The oxide layer formed by the sulfuric acid solution has larger pores, but its film layer is thicker, and its adsorption capacity is strong if it is properly filled, sealed, and corrosion-resistant.

 • Decorative products